rhawrami/ipds/README.md

 # GENPEDS
-*A Python API for working with gendered NCES IPEDS Data*
+A Python API for working with gendered NCES IPEDS Data.